Whenever you want to play live with your electro-acoustic guitar or rehearse with a band, you’d probably want an acoustic guitar amp.

 It means you should go for the range of 40 to 100 watts, and there are plenty of models to choose that can enhance your performances.

-For instance, if you’re going to sing along with a microphone, you’ll find plenty of amps in this power range with separate channels for guitars and vocals, plus XLR inputs for your stage microphone.
+For instance, if you’re going to sing along with a microphone, you’ll find plenty of acoustic guitar amps in this power range with separate channels for guitars and vocals, plus XLR inputs for your stage microphone.

 Remember that inputs named as “combo” accept either ¼’’ jak or XLR, so they have a lot of flexibility.